Keepnet Labs Logo

 2. Website cloning: Phishers often clone legitimate websites to fool victims into entering their credentials.
 The cloned sites look virtually identical to the real ones but are hosted on different servers.
 Any information entered on these clone sites is directly captured by the phishers.

-Discussion of Malware Used in Phishing
+Using Malware in Phishing

 Phishing isn't just about deceptive emails; it often involves malicious software, or malware, designed to infiltrate and damage computers without the user's consent.
 There are various types of malware used in phishing attacks: